 If you’re comparing online share trading companies, the comparison table below displays some of the companies available on Canstar’s database with links to providers’ websites.
 The information displayed is based on an average of six trades per month.
 Please note the table is sorted by Star Rating (highest to lowest), followed by provider name (alphabetical).
 Use Canstar’s Online Share Trading comparison selector to view a wider range of online share trading companies.

 About Nico Lim

-Nico is a a regular contributor for – one of Australia’s most trusted and user-friendly cryptocurrency exchanges.
+Nico is a regular contributor for Digital Surge – one of Australia’s most trusted and user-friendly cryptocurrency exchanges.
 He has a keen interest in cryptocurrency, the Blockchain and technology that can simplify and enhance our everyday lives.
 Since being converted to the world of crypto and innovative tech, Nico has dedicated much of his time to creating easy-to-digest crypto content for Australians through Digital Surge’s crypto education hub.
-He has a knack for making things simple without getting bogged down in the unnecessary technical details.
+He has a knack for making things simple without getting bogged down in unnecessary technical details.
 After writing for a variety of businesses and organisations that span the areas of law, fintech, digital marketing, medicine, health & wellness, and philanthropy, Nico has taken his creativity, passion and love for writing to the world of crypto – and has not looked back.
 While he continues to write for a number of loyal clients, the past few years have seen him dive into the crypto space, which he sees as an inevitable and much-needed step towards a fairer, more democratised financial system that includes everyone.
 He believes that technology, if used and implemented wisely, can enhance our lives and transform the world for the better.